 - i) Review the monitoring tools currently being used: Do they provide the necessary information?
 Do they involve key partners?
 Do they use existing information?
 Are they efficient?
 Are they cost-effective?
 Are additional tools required?
-How could they be made more participatory and inclusive? - ii) Discuss any quality assuring mechanisms being used (e.g. ISO standard, government accreditations, international certificates, etc.) - iii) Is project reporting and information generated by the project linked to national SDGs, NDC and other national reporting systems? - iv) Examine the financial management of the project monitoring and evaluation budget.
+How could they be made more participatory and inclusive? - ii) Is project reporting and information generated by the project linked to national SDGs, NDC and other national reporting systems? - iii) Examine the financial management of the project monitoring and evaluation budget.
 Are sufficient resources being allocated to monitoring and evaluation?
 Are these resources being allocated effectively?